 If you would like to see a copy of our Chaperone Policy or have any questions or comments regarding this, please contact the Practice Manager.

 Regrettably despite our best efforts there are times when patients are unhappy with their treatment and wish to complain.
-To find out about our complaints procedure please download our complaints leaflet.

 Here are some tips on how to get the best from us: